 About the Foundation

-The Century Association Archives Foundation (CAAF) was established in 1997 to preserve, organize, and administer the historical records of the Century Association, an important New York arts and letters club founded in 1847.
+The Century Association Archives Foundation (CAAF) was established in 1997 to preserve, organize, and administer the historical records of the Century Association, the distinguished New York arts and letters club founded in 1847.

-As 501(c)(3) tax-exempt organization operating in public interest, CAAF seeks to make these records available to researchers including art scholars, biographers, historians, genealogists, collectors, journalists, descendants of Centurions, and more.
-Just as the Century is part of the history of New York City and the nation, so are its archives, which shed light on events of significance outside the club.
+As a 501(c)(3) tax-exempt organization operating in public interest, CAAF seeks to make these records available to researchers including art scholars, biographers, historians, genealogists, collectors, journalists, descendants of Centurions, and more.

-Its members have made great civic and cultural contributions to municipal, state, and national life, wrote CAAF co-founder Arthur Schlesinger, Jr: “The Century Archives are, in effect, the biography of the club, and the club’s papers provide a unique look at American literary and artistic developments and personalities over the last century and a half […]”
+Centurions have made significant contributions to cultural and civic life.
+Historian and CAAF founder Arthur M. Schlesinger, Jr. wrote: “The Century Archives are, in effect, the biography of the club, and the club’s papers provide a unique look at American literary and artistic developments and personalities over the last century and a half […]”

 The Century Association, a private social, arts, and dining club, recently celebrated its 175th anniversary.
 It was founded in 1847 from precursor clubs including the Sketch Club, Bread and Cheese Club, and the Column.
 Its first permanent clubhouse was on East 15th Street, where it hosted regular exhibitions and played a major role in the development of the New York City art world in the back half of the 19th century.

-In 1892 it moved into its current Midtown headquarters, designed by leading architecture firm McKim, Mead, and White (all Century members) at 7 West 43rd Street.
+In 1892, the Century moved to its current midtown home, which was designed by leading architecture firm McKim, Mead, and White (all Century members) at 7 West 43rd Street.
 Members have included many esteemed artists, writers, scholars, musicians, and architects as well as 8 Presidents of the United States, ten Supreme Court Justices, and 29 Nobel Prize laureates.
-As it was formed with a chief goal to bring artists and patrons together, and its dues remain on the lower end of the scale, including special rates for artists, the Century has oft been considered the more ‘bohemian’ of New York City’s private clubs.
+Its original purpose was to bring artists and potential patrons together, the Century has oft been considered the more ‘bohemian’ of New York City’s private clubs.
+It has always aspired to keep dues as reasonable as possible, including special rates for artists.

 The Century maintains a low public profile and air of mystery.
 Its main activity is conversation and it discourages conducting business on the premises.
 The Century counted a small number of minority members among its ranks in the 20th century, but did not, despite much activism, accept women as members until 1988 after state legislation forced the initiative.

-Today it is comprised of over 2,000 members, weathering the pandemic and restoring its programs of performances, lectures, and art exhibitions of amateurs and professionals organized by member committees, and concentrating on initiatives to diversify its roster and recruit younger Centurions so that it can endure, and evolve, for another 175 years.
+Today the Century has over 2,000 members.
+It has weathered the pandemic and resumed its wide range of programs organized by members that offer lectures, concerts, dramatic productions and art exhibitions featuring the work of both amateurs and professionals.
+The club strives to replenish its ranks with younger members to ensure its future.
 The Century is unique among New York City private clubs in its maintenance of a full-time professional devoted to its archives, and among almost all private clubs in making records on its past members available to qualified researchers.

 How CAAF Came to Be